Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: From Weierstrass and Runge to Mergelyan

 Conditions (a) and (b) in Corollary \ref{cor:AB} were used in 1951 by K.\ Stein \cite{Stein1951} to introduce the class of {\em Stein manifolds} of any dimension.
 (The third of Stein's axioms is a consequence of these two.)
 Thus, open Riemann surfaces are the same thing as $1$-dimensional Stein manifolds.
 Theorem \ref{th:Runge2} is a special case of the {\em Oka-Weil theorem} on Stein manifolds; see Sect.\ \ref{sec:OkaWeil}.

-The proof of Runge's theorem in the plane is based on the classical Cauchy integral formula.
-To prove Runge's theorem on Riemann surfaces, Behnke and Stein constructed Cauchy type kernels, the so called \emph{elementary differentials}; see \cite[Theorem 3]{BehnkeStein1949}.
-More precisely, for any open Riemann surface $X$ there exists a meromorphic 1-form $\omega$ on $X_z\times X_\zeta$ which is holomorphic off the diagonal and which in any pair of local coordinates has an expression
+The proof of Runge's theorem in the plane is based on Cauchy's integral formula.
+To prove Runge's theorem on open Riemann surfaces, Behnke and Stein constructed Cauchy type kernels, the so called \emph{elementary differentials}; see \cite[Theorem 3]{BehnkeStein1949} and Remark \ref{rem:CauchykernelX} below where additional references are given.
+More precisely, on any open Riemann surface $X$ there is a meromorphic 1-form $\omega$ on $X_z\times X_\zeta$ which is holomorphic off the diagonal and which in any pair of local coordinates has an expression

 with $h$ a holomorphic function.
 (Note that $\omega$ is a form only in the second variable $\zeta$, but its coefficient is a meromorphic function of both variables $(z,\zeta)$.)
 In particular, $\omega$ has simple poles with residues one along the diagonal of $X\times X$.
 For any $\Ccal^1$-smooth domain $\Omega\Subset X$ and $f\in\Ccal^1(\overline\Omega)$ one then obtains the Cauchy-Green formula